Unity-Technologies/FontainebleauDemo/README.md

 - Lightmap switching script
 - Lightmapped LODs

+For instructions on how to bake lightmaps with the **Lightmap switching script** check this [repository](https://github.com/laurenth-unity/lightmap-switching-tool)

 # Feedback - Bugs

 Don't hesitate to use the forum thread to send us your feedback or share the work you did based on this scene :